iamjimtaylor/iamjimtaylor/_posts/2016-04-14-playing-football-from-an-early-age.md

 ## Ball skills
-After another drink break the balls come out and the coaches have the kids doing some basic ball work such as dropping the ball and putting their foot on it.
+After another drink break the footballs are brought back out and the coaches have the kids doing some basic ball work such as dropping the ball and putting their foot on it.
 Little kicks to work on control.
 My sons favourite, squeezing the ball between their feet and jumping in the air.
 I found when he does something he's good at he like to tell everyone.
 "I can do that, I can do that."
 He's not alone.
 The little shouts of "look coach, look..." from the majority of the little ones.

 <figure>